Approach and governance for environment

 Our Group-wide Environment Policy, which can be found on our website, outlines our ongoing commitment to manage, monitor and reduce the environmental impacts caused by our business through continual improvement of our operations.
 It also sets our commitments to minimising the adverse impacts of our operations on biodiversity.

-Each business unit reports monthly on environmental incidents and near misses, and the Board receives monthly reports.
-We also seek to respond to, and track actions taken from, any environmental complaints made in relation to our operations.
-We investigate all environmental events to ensure that root causes are established, and lessons are learned and shared across the business.
+Each month, we report internally on environmental incidents and near misses, and the Board receives regular updates as part of the CEO report.
+We respond to, and track actions taken from, substantiated environmental complaints made in relation to our operations.
+We also investigate environmental incidents in relation to our operations (e.g., waste spillage or nearmiss contamination event) to establish root causes and learn the appropriate lessons, which we then share across the business.

 Environmental Management Systems